Updated July 14, 2023

 Definition of Accounts Payable Example

-Basically, Accounts Payable is the short-term liabilities (that have to be discharged within a period of one year) of the business entity.
-These liabilities are the amount that is payable to the suppliers or vendors that provided goods & services to that entity and are mostly created when the company purchases goods or receives services on credit basis instead of paying the cash in return at the time of such purchase of goods or rendering of service.
-The accounts payable is shown on the liabilities side of the balance sheet under the head current liabilities.
+Accounts Payable are the short-term liabilities (that must be discharged within one year) of the business entity.
+These liabilities are the amount payable to the suppliers or vendors that provided goods & services to that entity and are mostly created when the company purchases goods or receives services on a credit basis instead of paying cash in return at the time of such purchase of goods or rendering of service.
+The accounts payable are shown on the liabilities side of the balance sheet under the head current liabilities.

-For example ABC Company purchases goods on credit from Z Company worth $500 on 3rd February, 2015 but the ABC Company pays the amount on 5th April, 2015.
+For example, ABC Company purchased goods on credit from Z Company worth $500 on 3rd February 2015, but ABC Company pays the amount on 5th April 2015.
 So till the final payment date, i.e., till 5th April 2015, Z Company will be recorded as creditors in the books of ABC Company under the head accounts payable.

 Examples of Accounts Payable

 Simple Example: X Purchased the goods on credit from Y, and the credit period allowed by Y is 30 days.
 So Y is the creditor for X, and the amount payable to Y is accounts payable.
 Various Examples of Accounts payable considering different situations are as under: